ericsherman4/learning-pyqt5/README.md

 go into the project tab by clicking the wrench icon labeled projects on the left panel of Qt Creator (under the debug button) under the "environment" section, you need to add a variable labeled "QT_OPENGL" with the value "angle" to fix it

+so this is fixed when running from QT Creator app, but when running from python (by just calling the function from git bash), it doesnt work!! how do i add build environment variables from python???